kalibera/rchk/doc/SINGULARITY.md

 The following example builds a sandboxed container directory.
 We then try to install the Rmpfr library for multi-precision arithmetic, which fails due to unsatisifed library dependencies in the container image.
-The example proceeds to manually install the required dependencies and then chkecks the package.
+The example proceeds to manually install the required dependencies and then checks the package.

 ### Step 1.
 Build the sandboxed container